Shisa-8

-Shisa-8 is a protein that is humans is encoded by C22orf17 (Chromosome 22 Open Reading Frame 17) gene.
+Shisa-8 is a protein that in humans is encoded by C22orf17 (Chromosome 22 Open Reading Frame 17) gene.
 The longest isoform of the Shisa-8 mRNA is Isoform 1 spanning 5,532 nucleotides (nt).
 The Shisa-8 protein has been associated with alpha-amino-3-hydroxy-5-methyl-4-isooxazole-propionic acid (AMPA) receptors and is part of the AMPA receptor complex.
 AMPA receptors are predicted to have effects on learning, memory, and gating properties in neurons.

 Gene

 Aliases

 the protein Shisa-8 only has one distinct alias, C22orf17.

 Human Chromosome 22 FISH-mapped BACs.
 Red line indicates the location of the Shisa-8 protein encoding gene.
 Image was created by Cancer Genome Anatomy Project (CGAP).